philips-software/variant/README.md

 It also takes care of maintaing the network policies so Thanos/Prometheus can do their scraping.

 ## Internals
-Uses the Cloud foundry API to:
+Uses the Cloud foundry API for:
 - Discovery of metrics endpoints and scrape targets through CF labels/annotations
 - Discovery of rules (alerts, recorders) through CF labels/annotations
 - Creates `rule_files_*.yml` containing discovered rules